Who We Are

 - Printable NOVEC At A Glance Fact SheetPower lines icon

 - NOVEC's service reliability is the best in the region with a 99.99% average system reliability.
 This means that NOVEC's customer-owners experience, on average, less than 1 hour of outage time each year.
 Industry standard measures, which exclude major storms such as hurricanes, are used for this calculation.

 - As a leader on the high-tech frontier, NOVEC is using proven, cost-effective technology to improve productivity and reliability, reduce expenses, and increase cybersecurity – a national priority.
 Today’s technology includes what the industry calls “smart grid,” as well as fiber optics, and mobile workforce.

 Board of Directors

 According to the Cooperative's Bylaws, members elect two or three directors each year by plurality vote to serve four-year terms.
-A nomination for a board director may be made by a petition signed by 15 or more members and submitted at least 70 days prior to the Annual Meeting date.
+A nomination for a board director may be made by a petition signed by 15 or more members and submitted at least 70 days prior to the annual meeting date.
 Current board officers and directors are: